-One of the wonders of the natural world, the Grand Canyon of the Colorado River—277 miles long, a mile deep, and anywhere from 5 to 18 miles across—defies description, and if you’re anywhere nearby you really owe it to yourself to stop for a look.
+One of the wonders of the natural world, the Grand Canyon of the Colorado River—277 miles long, more than a mile deep, and anywhere from 5 to 18 miles across—defies description, and if you’re anywhere nearby, you owe it to yourself to stop for a look.
 The most amazing thing about the Grand Canyon, apart from its sheer size and incredible variety of shapes and colors, is how different it looks when viewed from different places (artist David Hockney has said that the Grand Canyon is the only place on Earth that makes you want to look in all directions—up, down, and side to side—at the same time).
 Be sure to check it out from as many angles, and at as many different times of day, as you can.
 A book like this one can do little more than hint at all there is to see and do, but if you have time for nothing else, take a quick hike down into the canyon to get a real sense of its truly awesome scale.

 The great majority of the nearly five million people who visit the Grand Canyon each year arrive at the South Rim and gaze down into the Grand Canyon from Mather Point, where the entrance road hits the edge of the gorge.
 The park visitors center and most of the food and lodging are located a mile west at Grand Canyon Village.
 Beyond Grand Canyon Village, West Rim Drive winds west, leading past the J. W. Powell Memorial at Hopi Point (from where you get great views of the Colorado River, which otherwise can be surprisingly hard to see) and a series of other viewpoints before ending up at Hermit’s Rest, eight miles from Grand Canyon Village—where there are yet more stupendous views as well as restrooms, drinking fountains, and a gift shop.